Western Water Catchment: Military

 There are seven main military bases in the Western Water Catchment.
 These include Pasir Laba Camp, Choa Chu Kang Camp at Lorong Danau (where the RSAF's 201 Squadron is based; it has Fighter control, SAM control, Surveillance and ASP), Sungei Gedong Camp (HQ Armour), Kranji Camp II & III, Mowbray Camp (SAF MP Command) and Tengah Air Base.
 A military aerostat, widely referred to as a blimp locally, is tethered to the ground at Choa Chu Kang Camp as part of testing for use as long-range air defence radar in Singapore.
 Additionally, there are various live-firing ranges in the Western Water Catchment; these include the Multi-Mission Range Complex, MATADOR Range, M203 Range, several SAFTI ranges and the Poyan 300m Range.

-The SAFTI City Urban Training Facility was opened on 19 March 2025.
-Features do include 3 decommissioned MRT trains, 2 decommissioned buses, 2 decommissioned taxis, offices, hospitals and residential buildings, to simulate homeland operations.
-The names do include: Kremlin Hotel, Bahtera Hospital, Thousand Oaks Offices, North Oaks Park, Murai Path, Poyan Station, Sarimbun Market, Neo Tiew Ferry Pier and Wrexham Bus Interchange.
+The SAFTI City Urban Training Facility, located in Old Choa Chu Kang Road, was officially opened on 19 March 2025.
+It was operational since October 2024.
+The facility simulates a densely built-up town with an integrated transport hub and has a training area for island defence scenarios.
+The facility has three decommissioned MRT trains, two decommissioned buses, two decommissioned taxis, offices, hospitals and residential buildings.

 Half of the Western Water Catchment lies within the SAFTI Live Firing Area boundary.
-The boundary is within Bahtera Track, Lim Chu Kang Road, New Lim Chu Kang Road, Jalan Bahar, Nanyang Avenue, Nanyang Crescent, Nanyang Drive, PIE, the production of Singapore Rail Test Centre (SRTC), Singapore Rail Test Centre (SRTC), Tengeh Reservoir and Straits of Johor.
-A few parts are opened to public for various reasons (e.g. short intersection of Old Choa Chu Kang Road, Pasir Laba Road and the whole of Sungei Gedong Road).
-The remaining half are still military training areas.
-Those are the places that have been fenced off:
+The boundary is within Bahtera Track, Lim Chu Kang Road, New Lim Chu Kang Road, Jalan Bahar, Nanyang Avenue, Nanyang Crescent, Nanyang Drive, PIE, Singapore Rail Test Centre, Tengeh Reservoir and Straits of Johor.